 Here are examples of areas we can provide training on:

-FBT 2020: Entertainment Expenses and FBT
+Entertainment Expenses and FBT

 The reporting of Entertainment in annual FBT Returns remains the biggest challenge.

-Just in time for 2020 FBT Reporting, we’ll help you to meet the challenge by understanding the FBT, GST and Income Tax implications of Entertainment Expenses and how to differentiate from deductible meals.
+We’ll help you to meet the challenge by understanding the FBT, GST and Income Tax implications of Entertainment Expenses and how to differentiate from deductible meals.

 Unravelling the FBT, GST, Income Tax, accounting and process challenges associated with Entertainment fringe benefits.
 Particular focus on Policy and Process to achieve FBT savings and best practice approach